 - pandas.DataFrame.join() method is used to join DataFrames.

-- pandas also supports other methods like concat() and merge() to join DataFrames.
+- pandas also support other methods like concat() and merge() to join DataFrames.

-Below are some quick examples of pandas join() method
+Following are quick examples of the pandas join() method.

 # Pandas default join